pulumi/pulumi-azure-nextgen/README.md

 The `@pulumi/azure-nextgen` package provides a strongly-typed means to build cloud applications that create and interact closely with Azure resources.
-Resources are exposed for the entire Azure surface area, including (but not limited to), 'compute', 'keyvault', 'network', 'storage', and more.
+Resources are exposed for the entire Azure surface area, including (but not limited to) 'compute', 'keyvault', 'network', 'storage', and more.

 The Azure NextGen provider works directly with the Azure Resource Manager (ARM) platform instead of depending on a handwritten layer as with the [previous provider](https://github.com/pulumi/pulumi-azure).
 This approach ensures higher quality and higher fidelity with the Azure platform.